free-beer/wizardry/README.md

       this function will provide the context in which the template will be generated (be careful about object property names as those in the state object will be given priority over values in the object returned from this function).
-If not present then the current state object is used template generation only.
+If not present then the current state object is used in template generation only.
 This function allows for the addition of temporary data elements to a template context, stuff that you perhaps don't want to pollute the state with.